srdone/life-history-of-ellen-precinda-moffatt-done/4-later-life/2-move-to-mesa.md

 _We got to Mesa in the afternoon.
 There was something wrong about the deal that had been made for a house, so they hurried and found a building lot.
-Everything was quickly unoladed onto the ground as the truck driver had to get back to Tucson._
+Everything was quickly unloaded onto the ground as the truck driver had to get back to Tucson._

 _It was late, so after supper and prayers, in which thanks was given